 Senator Joe Pittman

-Senator Pittman serves as Chairman of the Senate Urban Affairs and Housing Committee and Vice Chairman of the Senate Environmental Resources & Energy Committee.
-He is a member of four additional Senate Committees: Appropriations, Banking & Insurance, Consumer Protection & Professional Licensure, and Judiciary.
-He also serves as the Senate Republican Caucus representative on the Pennsylvania Infrastructure Investment Authority (PENNVEST) Board of Directors.
+Prior to being elected by his colleagues to serve as majority leader in 2022, Joe served as chairman of the Senate Urban Affairs and Housing Committee, vice chairman of the Senate Environmental Resources & Energy Committee, and as a member of the Appropriations, Banking & Insurance, Consumer Protection & Professional Licensure, and Judiciary committees.
+He was also a member of the Pennsylvania Infrastructure Investment Authority (PENNVEST) Board of Directors.

-Immediately prior to joining the Senate, Senator Pittman served as former Senator White’s Chief of Staff.
-In that role, Senator Pittman developed strong working relationships with members of the General Assembly, legislative staff and officials across a number of state agencies.
+Prior to joining the Senate, Joe served as former Sen. Don White’s chief of staff.
+In that role, he developed strong working relationships with members of the General Assembly, legislative staff and officials across several state agencies.

-Senator Pittman and his wife Gina (DiMaio) have four children: Joe Jr., Sam and twin girls Rosie and Frannie.
-They are members of the St. Thomas More University Parish in Indiana.
+Joe resides in Indiana County with his wife Gina (DiMaio) and their four children: Joe Jr., Sam, Rosie and Frannie.
+He and Gina are members of the St. Thomas More University Parish in Indiana.